agessaman/meshcore-packet-capture/NIXOS.md

     # };

     # Device private key for Let'sMesh authentication
-    # Required for auth token authentication
+    # The script automatically fetches the private key from the device if it supports
+    # ENABLE_PRIVATE_KEY_EXPORT.
+Only provide these if automatic fetching fails:
-    privateKeyFile = "/path/to/your/private/key/file";
+    # privateKeyFile = "/path/to/your/private/key/file";
     # OR
     # privateKey = "your_private_key_hex_string";